Rob Davis Home Page

 < Save the country £53,000,000 a day (that's £19,345,000,000 a year) by joining UKIP and getting us out of the abomination called the EU.
 Plus another £2,000,000,000 a year we have been forced to spend in compliance with hundreds of EU-drafted laws, all put into effect without your consent.

-There are three cats in the house; DJ, a black cat with white bits which make him look as if he is wearing a dinner jacket, hence the name; a four-year-old rescue cat called Riley, who is a do-what-you-like-to-me-as-long-as-you're-paying me-attention type and a very young grey kitten called Monty, who at the moment has more energy than everyone else put together!
+There are two cats in the house; DJ, a black cat with white bits which make him look as if he is wearing a dinner jacket, hence the name and a one-year-old grey puss called Monty.

 If you like in Shropshire and are interested in forming a Sea Shanty singing band - please let me know!
 I have a name for it - "Staggers and Jaggs" - from the shanty 'Barratt's Privateers'.

 Access 2003 "Record deleted" error - how to fix this problem.

 Powerpoint CAN play MP4 High Definition (HD) video!

 Telford and West Midlands weather.
 BBC News - Shropshire Star News - Google

 Links to my own other pages, and sites of interest

 How to plan and carry out a successful Motorcycle Touring holiday.